jonasrottmann/livedata/README.md

     <p>✨ Simple, zero dependency, observable value container. ✨</p>
 </div>

 `LiveData` is a very small observable value container targeted at small apps.
-The goal ist to make observing app state as easy as possible.
+The goal is to make observing app state as easy as possible.

 ## 🧰 Install